HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

     ```

-Once a trace string is added or removed in the Tracing portlet, the Digital Experience platform page containing the **Tracing portlet** application must be refreshed in the browser.
+After a trace string is added or removed in the Tracing portlet, the DX Compose platform page containing the **Tracing portlet** application must be refreshed in the browser.

 ## Viewing logs in the browser console using developer tools